wesleycamargo/azure-docs.pt-br/articles/storage/vs-storage-cloud-services-getting-started-blobs.md

 ## Excluir blobs

-Para excluir um blob, primeiro obtenha uma referência a um blob e, em seguida, chame o método `Delete`.
+Para excluir um blob, obtenha primeiro uma referência ao blob e depois chame o método **Delete**.

 	// Get a reference to a CloudBlobContainer with the variable name 'container' as described in
     // the "Access blob containers in code" section.